subarno/Comp_vision_and_img_processing/README.md

 2.1 It estimates the similarity between two input images by calculating the cosine similarity between their histograms of oriented gradients.

 ## Task 3 : writing a program that meets the following requirements:
-3.1 It reads an object represented in imageA and detects its occurrences in imageB, by applyling the sliding window technique.
+3.1 It reads an object represented in imageA and detects its occurrences in imageB, by applyling the sliding window technique.
 The input parameters are: two grayscale images, number of chaincode directions, grid dimension, sliding window dimension, sliding window steps along the x- and y-axis, etc.